bschwind/esp-build/README.md

 When running `make flash` from esp-open-rtos's Makefiles, it will print out the flashing command it uses, for example `esptool.py -p /dev/ttyUSB0 --baud 115200 write_flash -fs 16m -fm qio -ff 40m 0x0 ../../bootloader/firmware_prebuilt/rboot.bin 0x1000 ../../bootloader/firmware_prebuilt/blank_config.bin 0x2000 ./firmware/blink_timers.bin`

 See that `--baud 115200`?
-You can change it to higher values and the ESP8266 should honor it (in most cases?).
+You can change it to higher values with the ESPBAUD environment variable which is passed into the `docker run` command and the ESP8266 should honor it (in most cases?).
 Valid values I've had success with are [230400, 460800, 921600] with 921600 flashing in under 4 seconds (241,664 bytes).
 This can significantly speed up development time.

 With any flashing baud rate, I have noticed more occasional errors with this setup than I have with the Arduino IDE or other environments, I'm not sure what the cause is.